uboslinux/ubos-docs/sphinx/users/installation/virtualbox.rst

      unless your Ethernet or Wifi network isn't willing to hand out more than one DHCP address to the same machine; it happens on some tightly managed networks).
 Or:

-   * Activate two virtual networking interfaces, one as "NAT", and one as "Host only":
+   * Activate two virtual networking interfaces, one as "NAT", and one as "Host-only Adapter":
      Click on "Network" in the right pane.
 In the pop-up, first select tab "Adapter 1", and choose "NAT".
-     Then, select tab "Adapter 2", make sure that "Enable Network Adapter" is checked, and choose "Host-only adapter".
+     Then, select tab "Adapter 2", make sure that "Enable Network Adapter" is checked, and choose "Host-only Adapter".
 Click "Ok".

 #.
 In the main window, click "Start".
 The virtual machine should now be booting.
    (For now, ignore that the boot loader says "Arch Linux".
 As we said, UBOS is an